olegknyazev/GameTablesDocs/reference/data_types.md

 - 4,500; 2,000; 16
 - (0.567E+2; 15.6; -2; 0.0)

+Vector properties are [compound properties](#compound-properties), so you may refer components of a vector separately.
+For example, if you have a Vector3 property named Position, you can use Position.X to set it's X component.

 ### Quaternions (Rotations)
 Quaternion in Game Tables is expressed in the same way as in Unity Editor — as euler angles.
 It's a triplet of numbers each of which determines rotations around a specific axis: pitch, yaw, roll.
 As in Unity, rotation is specified in degrees.
 The format of a quaternion is equal to the format of three-component floating-point vector.

 Examples of quaternions:
 - 0, 45, 0
 - (5.63; 120; -31.2)

+Quaternion properties are [compound properties](#compound-properties), so you may also refer components of a quaternion separately.
+For example, if you have a Quaternion property named Rotation, you can use Rotation.Y to set it's Y component (yaw).

 ### Colors
 There are several forms that colors in Game Tables may look like.